dldlowndes/LD_Pharppy/README.md

 - Last histogram can be saved to file for offline analysis.

 # TODOs
+- Batch file to launch in Windows for those uncomfortable with the terminal.
 - Get crosshairs for reading exact data values from the histograms.
 - Set up a two click system like in the official software for reading deltas from the graph.
 - Estimate FWHM